deepinsight/insightface/web-demos/swapping_discord/README.md

 # Using Midjourney and the Picsi.AI by InsightFaceSwap Bot to create a personalized portrait and do face swapping

-We have integrated our most advanced face-swapping models: inswapper_cyn and inswapper_dax, into the [Picsi.Ai face-swapping](https://www.picsi.ai) service.
+We have integrated our most advanced face-swapping models: **inswapper_cyn** and **inswapper_dax**, into the [Picsi.Ai face-swapping](https://www.picsi.ai) service.
 These models outperform almost all similar commercial products and our open-source model inswapper_128.
 Please visit the [Picsi.Ai](https://www.picsi.ai) website to use the service and get help.

 ## Important Links